 Later, when I stepped outside to feed my chickens, I squinted as the morning sun blocked my vision for a moment, and I heard the chirping of more than just my hens.
 Does this mean… can it possibly be… dare I hope?

 I took a deep, invigorating inhale, and exhaled slowly, with gratitude.
-Spring is coming.
+Spring is here.

-Yes, it’s February.
+Yes, it’s still March.
 And there are still many dark, rainy days ahead.
 But, the signs of spring are beginning to emerge, and, this year, it feels especially important to take a moment to appreciate them.

 I was reading the other day about at what point the human mind begins see hope as a dangerous thing.
 What happens to our souls when we shut down that part of ourselves?
-With all that we have collectively gone through this past year, at times, the outlook has been very bleak.
-It seemed risky to even consider things could improve, to dare to even hope.
+With all that we have collectively gone through in recent years, at times, the outlook has been very bleak.
+It has seemed risky to even consider things could improve, to dare to even hope.

 It is comforting for some things to be certain.
 No matter how much upheaval we have all experienced, spring WILL happen, and it’s ok to feel its energy begin to stir.
 And with the wee little morsels of my favorite season ahead, I find I am even beginning to feel hopeful.